James Maycock

 JUST OVER 50 YEARS AGO, brothers Phil and Leonard Chess, two industrious Polish immigrants in Chicago, tentatively established what would become the most famous blues ...

-Retrospective by James Maycock, Independent, The, December 1997
+Retrospective by James Maycock, The Guardian, 1998

-Essay by James Maycock, Guardian, The, January 1998
+Essay by James Maycock, The Guardian, January 1998

 How & Why Black Rappers Exploit Racial Stereotypes (With references to historical precedents through 20th century) ...